Chancellors Professor of UCLA

 Member of NAE

-JASON CONG received his B.S. degree in computer science from Peking University in 1985, his M.S. and Ph.
+Jason Cong received his B.S. degree in computer science from Peking University in 1985, his M.S. and Ph.
 D. degrees in computer science from the University of Illinois at Urbana-Champaign in 1987 and 1990, respectively.
-Currently, he is a Chancellor’s Professor at the Computer Science Department of University of California, Los Angeles, the director of Center for Domain-Specific Computing (CDSC), co-director of UCLA/Peking University Joint Research Institute in Science and Engineering, and co-director of the VLSI CAD Laboratory.
-He served as the chair the UCLA Computer Science Department from 2005 to 2008.
-Dr. Cong is also a distinguished visiting professor at Peking University and the director of PKU Center for Energy-Efficient Computing and Applications (CECA).
-Dr. Cong’s research interests include synthesis of VLSI circuits and systems, programmable systems, novel computer architectures, nano-systems, and highly scalable algorithms.
-He has over 350 publications in these areas, including 7 best paper awards and the 2011 ACM/IEEE A. Richard Newton Technical Impact Award in Electric Design Automation.
+Currently, he is a Distinguished Chancellor’s Professor at the UCLA Computer Science Department, and the director of Center for Customizable Domain-Specific Computing (CDSC).
+He served as the department chair from 2005 to 2008.
+Dr. Cong’s research interests include electronic design automation, energy-efficient computing, customized computing for big-data applications, and highly scalable algorithms.
+He has over 400 publications in these areas, including 10 best paper awards, three 10-year most influential paper awards, and the 2011 ACM/IEEE A. Richard Newton Technical Impact Award in Electric Design Automation.
 He was elected to an IEEE Fellow in 2000 and ACM Fellow in 2008.
-He is the recipient of the 2010 IEEE Circuits and System (CAS) Society Technical Achievement Award “For seminal contributions to electronic design automation, especially in FPGA synthesis, VLSI interconnect optimization, and physical design automation.”
+He received the 2010 IEEE Circuits and System (CAS) Society Technical Achievement Award (TAA) and the 2016 IEEE Computer Society Technical Achievement Award.
+He was elected to the National Academy of Engineering in 2017.